 What’s Next for the OnePlus 5T?

 So what’s next for you and your phone?
 Well, because OnePlus is a small company they’re extremely fast when it comes to software updates.
-The OnePlus 5T has received lots of them since being released, and we’re expecting at least one more before 2017 comes to a close.
+The OnePlus 5T has received lots of them since being released, and we’re expecting another here as 2018 continues.

 In the meantime, stay tuned to the official OnePlus forums for more information.
 Users post helpful advice all the time, and software updates get announced there too.